-Welcome to level 2: Shoppers starting to take to streets
+Welcome to level 2: Shoppers starting to take to streets, malls

 • Covid 19 coronavirus: Jacinda Ardern announces funeral review, 'Jobs Budget'

-Others trolleys contained cleaning goods like vacuums and mops, kitchen appliances, pots and pans and muffin tins.
+Other trolleys contained cleaning goods like vacuums and mops, kitchen appliances, pots and pans and muffin tins.

 Inside the mall, the nail and beauty salon was busy with customers - with the ProfessioNAIL salon almost full.